rhroyston/codes/README.md

 # [HTML Character Codes](https://rack.pub/codes)
 ## Synopsis

-HTML character codes intuitively ordered with auto copy to clipboard functionality.
+HTML character codes intuitively ordered with optional auto copy to clipboard functionality.

 These are select, commonly used HTML character codes.
 The aim of this web application is usefulness and simplicity.